-- Allows employees to take family leave for any of the following reasons (pages 11+): - o Birth/adoption/foster care duties (includes any time within the "first year"). - To cover an individual's mental or physical illness, injury or health condition. - To obtain a medical diagnosis, care or treatment of, or health condition (you or your family member) - Preventative medical care (you or your family member). - $\circ~$ A serious health condition (you or your family member). - $\circ$ $\;$ To care for a military member who is a family member. - Qualifying exigency leave defined to include childcare and school activities, parental care events, issues arising due to military deployment or a variety of military events/circumstances (see pages 7-9). - Save leave (defined on page 9). - $\circ$ Bereavement leave within 3 months of the death. - Meetings at a school or place of care. - $\circ$ $\,$ Closure of a workplace for a public health emergency or to care for someone impacted. - Exposure to communicable disease or to care for someone who has been exposed. - Inability to work/work remote due to natural disaster or public health crisis. - All sorts of COVID scenarios, including those who are at risk of contracting a communicable disease. - Must provide note to the employer "as soon as possible."
-Limits the ability of employers to require notice.
-(See language on pages 13 and 15.) - Department would pay out the leave (biweekly).
-Up to 15 weeks in a benefit year.
-10 days for each death of a family member.
-(Pages 14-15.) - An intermittent or "reduced leave schedule" is allowed but must take 8 hours in a given week to qualify for benefits.
-Benefits will be prorated. - Leave does not need to be taken sequentially. - Wage loss benefits: Sets formula for determining benefits, but the maximum benefit is 65% of the state's average weekly wage (which fluctuates) or approximately \$788/week (page 15). - Has language regarding individuals working multiple jobs (page 16). - Payroll contributions: Tax on employers will take effect on 1/1/2025.
+- Reasons: Allows employees to take family leave for any of the following reasons (pages 11+): - Birth/adoption/foster care duties (includes any time within the "first year"). - o To cover an individual's mental or physical illness, injury or health condition. - o To obtain a medical diagnosis, care or treatment of, or health condition (employee or family member) - o Preventative medical care (employee or family member). - o A serious health condition (employee or family member). - o To care for a military member who is a family member. - Qualifying exigency leave defined to include childcare and school activities, parental care events, issues arising due to military deployment or a variety of military events/circumstances (see pages 7-9). - o Safe leave (defined on page 9). - o Bereavement leave within 3 months of the death. - Meetings at a school or place of care. - o Closure of a workplace for a public health emergency or to care for someone impacted. - o Exposure to communicable disease or to care for someone who has been exposed. - o Inability to work/work remote due to natural disaster or public health crisis. - All sorts of COVID scenarios, including those who are at risk of contracting a communicable disease. - Notice: Limits the ability of employers to require advance notice.
+Simply requires the employee to provide note to the employer "as soon as possible."
+(See language on pages 13 and 15.) - Payment of benefits: Specifies the state would pay out the leave (biweekly).
+An employee would be eligible to receive payment for up to 15 weeks in a benefit year for all leave except for bereavement, which would be 10 days for each death of a family member.
+(Pages 14-15.) - Specifies an intermittent or "reduced leave schedule" is allowed but must take 8 hours in a given week to qualify for benefits.
+Benefits will be prorated for intermittent leave. - Specifies leave does not need to be taken sequentially. - Wage loss benefits: Sets a formula for determining benefits, but the maximum benefit is 65% of the state's average weekly wage (which fluctuates) or approximately \$788/week (page 15). - Has language regarding individuals working multiple jobs (page 16). - Payroll contributions: Specifies the tax on employers will take effect on 1/1/2025.
 From 1/1/25 to 12/31/26, authorizes Treasury to set a contribution amount for each employee "sufficient to fund the payments of family leave optimal coverage benefits and to administer the provisions of this act."
-Beginning in 2027 and thereafter, requires the director to "evaluate and determine the contribution rate...based on a percent of employee wages and at the rate necessary to obtain a total amount of contribution equal to 135% of the benefits paid during the previous...year plus an amount equal to 100% of the cost of administration of the payment of those benefits...minus the amount of net assets remaining in the...fund..." (pages 16-17). - An employer may deduct from an employee up to 50% of the contribution required (bottom of page 16). - Requires legislature to appropriate sufficient funds to the fund to administer the act before collection of the payroll contributions (page 17). - Specifies an "employer with an approved private plan under section 39 is not required to pay contributions under this section" (page 17).
+Beginning in 2027 and thereafter, requires the director to "evaluate and determine the contribution rate...based on a percent of employee wages and at the rate necessary to obtain a total amount of contribution equal to 135% of the benefits paid during the previous...year plus an amount equal to 100% of the cost of administration of the payment of those benefits...minus the amount of net assets remaining in the...fund..." (pages 16-17). - Specifies an employer may deduct from an employee up to 50% of the contribution required (bottom of page 16). - Requires the legislature to appropriate sufficient funds to the fund to administer the act before collection of the payroll contributions (page 17). - Specifies an "employer with an approved private plan under section 39 is not required to pay contributions under this section" (page 17).